nathamayil/ML-based-allergen-detection-system/README.md

 # ML-based-allergen-detection-system
-A ML Project based on identifying allergens in food images using colour channels
+A ML Project based on feature-based allergen identification in food images by mapping ingredients to common allergies